MaruyamaAya/maruyamaaya.github.io/content/publication/WallFacer/index.md

 publication: Arxiv Preprint
 publication_short: Arxiv Preprint

-abstract: In recent years, Transformer-based Large Language Models (LLMs) have garnered significant attention due to their exceptional performance across a variety of tasks.
-However, training these models on long sequences presents a substantial challenge in terms of efficiency and scalability.
-Current methods are constrained either by the number of attention heads, limiting scalability, or by excessive communication overheads.
-In this paper, we propose an insight that Attention Computation can be considered as a special case of n-body problem with direct interactions.
-Based on this concept, this paper introduces WallFacer, an efficient long-sequence training system with a novel multi-dimensional ring sequence parallelism, fostering an efficient communication paradigm and extra tuning space for communication arrangement.
-Through comprehensive experiments under diverse environments and model settings, we demonstrate that WallFacer significantly surpasses state-of-the-art method that supports near-infinite sequence length, achieving performance improvements of up to 77.12%.
+abstract: Training Transformer models on long sequences in a distributed setting poses significant challenges in terms of efficiency and scalability.
+Current methods are either constrained by the number of attention heads or excessive communication overheads.
+To address this problem, we propose WallFacer, a multi-dimensional distributed training system for long sequences, fostering an efficient communication paradigm and providing additional tuning flexibility for communication arrangements.
+Specifically, WallFacer introduces an extra parallel dimension to substantially reduce communication volume and avoid bandwidth bottlenecks.
+Through comprehensive experiments across diverse hardware environments and on both Natural Language Processing (NLP) and Computer Vision (CV) tasks, we demonstrate that our approach significantly surpasses state-of-the-art methods that support near-infinite sequence lengths, achieving performance improvements of up to 77.12% on GPT-style models and up to 114.33% on DiT (Diffusion Transformer) models.

 # Summary.
 An optional shortened abstract.
 summary: Efficient Sequence Parallelism System for Transformer model training.